RezaGholamzad/Java-Concurrency/src/readme/javaConcurrencyUtilities/6_ThreadPool.md

 3) ScheduledFuture scheduleAtFixedRate(Runnable command, long initialDelay,
 long delay, TimeUnit unit) – Creates and executes a periodic action that becomes enabled first after the given initial delay, and subsequently with the given delay period.
-If any execution of this task takes longer than its period, then subsequent executions may start late, but will not concurrently execute.
+An important point to consider is that the period between two executions is the period between these two executions that begins.
+If you have a periodic task that takes 5 seconds to execute, and you put a period of 3 seconds, you will have two instances of the task executing at a time.

+For example, suppose I schedule an alarm to go off with a fixed rate of once an hour, and every time it goes off, I have a cup of coffee, which takes 10 minutes.
+Suppose that starts at midnight, I'd have:

+00:00: Start making coffee
+00:10: Finish making coffee
+01:00: Start making coffee
+01:10: Finish making coffee
+02:00: Start making coffee
+02:10: Finish making coffee

-4) ScheduledFuture scheduleWithFixedDelay(Runnable command, long initialDelay, long delay, TimeUnit unit) – Creates and executes a periodic action that becomes enabled first after the given initial delay, and subsequently with the given delay period.
+4) ScheduledFuture scheduleWithFixedDelay(Runnable command, long initialDelay, long delay, TimeUnit unit) – Creates and executes a periodic action that becomes enabled first after the given initial delay, and subsequently with the given delay period between the termination of one execution and the commencement of the next.
 No matter how much time a long-running task takes, there will be a fixed delay time gap between two executions.

+example :
+00:00: Start making coffee
+00:10: Finish making coffee
+01:10: Start making coffee
+01:20: Finish making coffee
+02:20: Start making coffee
+02:30: Finish making coffee

 #summery :